guzmonne/next-ui/README.md

 * Installed hjs-webpack to bootstrap Webpack configuration
 * Installed loader dependencies to compile the code.

+## ES2015 Build Process

+* Clone the repo
+* Run `npm install`
+* Run `npm start` to have a webpack hot-reloading server or run `npm build` to compile and minify the code.

 ## Notes

 * To build the final product you can run `npm run build`.
 Currently the command is configured to run over Powershell on Windows.
-See `package.json` and change the `prebuild` script to: `rmdir /Q /S public && mkdir public`.
+See `package.json` and change the `prebuild` script to: `rm -r public && mkdir public`.

 ## Team